Approaching the Continuous from the Discrete: an Infinite Tensor Product Construction: String Diagrams and Monoidal Theories for Infinite Tensor Products

 \section{String Diagrams and Monoidal Theories for Infinite Tensor Products}

-In this section we study how to derive presentations by generators and equations for $\inften{\cC}$ from those of $\cC$.
-In doing so, we also introduce a string diagrammatic representation for morphisms of $\inften{\cC}$ which highlights their formulation as compatible families of $\cC$-morphisms (\cref{def:compatiblefamily,def:inften}).
-Our approach is reminiscent of the `plate' notation commonly used in the study of Bayesian networks, see e.g.\ \cite{barberBRML2012}.
+In this section we study how to derive presentations by generators and equations for $\inftenexp{\cC}$ from those of~$\cC$.
+To this end, we introduce a string diagrammatic representation for morphisms of $\inftenexp{\cC}$, reminiscent of the `plate' notation commonly used in the study of Bayesian networks, see e.g.\ \cite{barberBRML2012}.
 In category-theoretic approaches to probability, this has recently been employed in \cite{chen2024aldoushoover}.
-Our use of plate notation is similar in spirit, but it is tailored to ensure a formal representation of compatible families.
+Our use of plate notation is similar in spirit, but it is tailored to ensure a formal representation of finite approximation families.